Jumbo (2025 film)

-Jumbo is a 2025 Indonesian animated fantasy adventure film directed by Ryan Adriandhy in his directorial debut, from a screenplay he wrote with Widya Arifianti.
-Produced by Visinema Studios, Springboard and Anami Films, and distributed by Visinema, it was released on 31 March 2025 in Indonesia.
+Jumbo is a 2025 Indonesian animated fantasy adventure film directed by Ryan Adriandhy in his directorial debut, from a screenplay he wrote with Widya Arifianti, and produced by Visinema Studios, Springboard Entertainment and Anami Films.
+It was released on 31 March 2025 in Indonesia.
 The film features the voice of Prince Poetiray as Don, a boy who attempts to stage a play in a local talent show after feeling underestimated by his peers.

-It became the highest-grossing Indonesian film of all-time, replacing the film KKN di Desa Penari.
+It became the highest-grossing Indonesian film of all-time, replacing KKN di Desa Penari.
 It also replaced Frozen 2 as the highest-grossing animated film in Indonesia.
 Jumbo became the first animated film to receive a nomination for the Citra Award for Best Picture.
-It also was nominated for six other awards.
+It was also nominated for six other awards.

 Plot

-In the year 2000, Don, a 10-year-old orphan, is often underestimated because he has a large body.
+In the year 2000, Don, a 10-year-old orphan, was often underestimated because of his large body.
 Don has a storybook inherited from his parents, which is full of illustrations and magical stories.
-The book is not only a souvenir, but also a source of inspiration and escape for Don from a world that feels unfriendly because he is often underestimated by his friends.
+The book is not only a memory from his parents, but also a source of inspiration and escape for Don from a world that feels unfriendly because he is often underestimated by his peers.

-Don tries to prove his ability by joining a talent show, where he plans to perform a stage play inspired by a storybook his parents left him, but a friend steals the book, leaving him in despair.
-Luckily, Don always has the support of his Grandma and his friends, Nurman and Mae.
-In the midst of despair, Don meets Meri (a mysterious little fairy) who asks for his help in finding her parents.
-He then tries to get back the book he inherited.
-This meeting begins a magical adventure that begins, changing Don's view of himself, teaching him the meaning of true friendship, courage, and self-confidence, and strengthening the bonds of newly formed friendships.
+Don tries to prove his ability by joining a talent show, where he plans to perform a stage play inspired by the storybook, but when one of his bullying classmates steals the book, he is left in despair.
+With the support of his Grandma and his friends, Nurman and Mae, Don sets out to retrieve the book.
+In the midst of this search, he meets Meri (a little ghost girl), who asks for his help in finding her parents after someone has captured them.
+From this meeting, a magical adventure begins, changing Don's view of himself and teaching him the meaning of true friendship, courage, and self-confidence, and strengthening newly formed bonds.